-The CCU had five cells and all were operational.
-There were three custodies present in the CCU at the time of the visit and all were allocated to single cells.
-Two custodies had come from prison establishments and one from Stranraer Police Station.
+The CCU had seven cells.
+All were operational and found to be in very good order.
+There were six custodies present in the CCU at the time of the visit and all were allocated to single cells.
+There were four interview rooms located within the CCU.
+Again they were in good order.

 There was one custody court running on the day of the visit.